dwrobel/flatcam/README.md

 =================================================

+01.03.2020

+- updated the CutOut Tool such that while adding manual gaps, the cutting geometry is updated on-the-fly if the gap size or tool diameter parameters are adjusted

 29.02.2020

 - compacted the NCC Tool UI by replacing some Radio buttons with Combo boxes due of too many elements